-Students who are not satisfied with the decision of the Head of School have the right to an appeal hearing with the Appeals Committee of Board of Trustees.
+Students that are not satisfied with the decision of the Head of School have the right to an appeal hearing with the Appeals Committee of Board of Trustees.
+The Head of School's decision will provide contact information for the hearing officer.
 The Appeals Committee shall consist of the Board Executive Committee plus one member of the Board appointed by the Board Chair.
 If all members of the Executive Committee are not available, the Board Chair may appoint additional board members to serve on the Appeals Committee or hold the hearing with available members.

-The student's parent or guardian may request a hearing by contacting the Board Chair by email at boardchair@ccpcs.org within five school days of receipt of the Head of School's decision regarding expulsion.
+The student's parent or guardian may request a hearing by contacting the Board Chair within five school days of receipt of the Head of School's decision regarding expulsion.
 Upon receipt of a hearing request, the Board Chair or designated hearing officer shall convene a meeting of the Appeals Committee of the Board of Trustees to consider the appeal within ten school days of the hearing request.
 The student and his or her parents or guardians must be present at the hearing, the student may be represented by an attorney; and the student may present any information that he/she wants considered.
 If the parent, guardian or student fails to attend the hearing at the specified date/time without prior written notice, the student's hearing rights will be waived and the expulsion will be imposed.
 The Board Chair or designated hearing officer will be provided with a report of the findings of the expulsion hearing prior to the appeal hearing.
 The decision of the Appeals Committee of the Board of Trustees in affirming or reversing the decision is final.